MAdnanM94/academic-website/content/publication/gg_subs/index.md

 publication: ""
 publication_short: ""

-abstract: I experimentally investigate behavior in a game with strategic substitutes using the Global Games paradigm of Carlsson and van Damme (1993).
-Leveraging uniqueness results from Harrison and Jara-Moroni (2020), I design an experiment to investigate strategic behavior in a market-entry setting under payoff certainty (complete information) and payoff uncertainty (incomplete information).
+abstract: We investigate behavior in a game with strategic substitutes using the Global Games paradigm of Carlsson and van Damme (1993).
+Leveraging uniqueness results from Harrison and Jara-Moroni (2021), we design a simple model of a 3 person, binary action game where actions are strategic substitutes and payoffs depend on an uncertain value of the state.
+The key assumption is that payoffs are heterogeneous over agents, resulting in an ordering of player “types.”
+The global game result suggests a unique equilibrium in cutoff strategies in the setting with incomplete information.
+Equilibrium selection occurs as a limiting result when the noise vanishes.
+We design an experiment to test these results
 # Summary.
 An optional shortened abstract.
-summary: I experimentally investigate behavior in a game with strategic substitutes using the Global Games paradigm of Carlsson and van Damme (1993).
-Leveraging uniqueness results from Harrison and Jara-Moroni (2020), I design an experiment to investigate strategic behavior in a market-entry setting under payoff certainty (complete information) and payoff uncertainty (incomplete information).
+summary: <br> We experimentally investigate behavior in a game with strategic substitutes using the Global Games paradigm of Carlsson and van Damme (1993).
+Leveraging uniqueness results from Harrison and Jara-Moroni (2021), we design an experiment to investigate strategic behavior in a market-entry setting under payoff certainty (complete information) and payoff uncertainty (incomplete information).

 tags:
 - Global Games